Automattic/wp-calypso/client/components/pie-chart/README.md

 # Pie Chart

 This component renders a dataset as a pie chart.
+A separate `PieChartLegend` sub-component will render an accompanying legend.

 ## Props